Being A Student In Saudi Arabia: 2016 vs 2017

 Saudi Arabia is witnessing dramatic and unexpected changes in the education system that will positively affect the lives of students in the coming years.
-New rules have been created for 2017 in order to overcome some of the problems that occurred in 2016 and to develop the Saudi education system and bring it in line with developed countries.
+New rules have been created for 2017 to overcome some of the problems that occurred up to and including 2016, and to develop the Saudi education system to bring it in line with developed countries.

-Prior to 2016, Saudi education has depended on conservation rather than development.
-Students therefore have not been afforded the opportunity to improve their education.
-However, in 2017, the government made some positive steps toward improving the education system within Saudi Arabia.
+Before 2016, Saudi education has depended on conservation rather than development.
+Students, therefore, had not been afforded the opportunity to improve their education.
+However, in 2017, the government made positive steps toward improving the education system within Saudi Arabia.
 These changes include:

 • A reduction in the number of subjects across all stages preceding university education with full development of all curricula in a way that keeps pace with educational curricula in developed countries.